metabase/metabase/docs/api-documentation.md

 ## `GET /api/database/`

+Fetch all `Databases`.

+  * `include=tables` means we should hydrate the Tables belonging to each DB.
+Default: `false`.

+  * `saved` means we should include the saved questions virtual database.
+Default: `false`.

+  * `include_tables` is a legacy alias for `include=tables`, but should be considered deprecated as of 0.35.0, and will be removed in a future release.

-Fetch all `Databases`. `include_tables` means we should hydrate the Tables belonging to each DB. `include_cards` here means we should also include virtual Table entries for saved Questions, e.g. so we can easily use them as source Tables in queries.
-Default for both is `false`.
+  * `include_cards` here means we should also include virtual Table entries for saved Questions, e.g. so we can easily use them as source Tables in queries.
+This is a deprecated alias for `saved=true` + `include=tables` (for the saved questions virtual DB).
+Prefer using `include` and `saved` instead.

 ##### PARAMS: